oceanprotocol/docs/data-farming/df-intro.md

 ---
-description: Learn about Data Farming 🧑‍🏫
+description: Learn how to earn passively, and with active work 🧑‍🏫
 ---

 # Data Farming 101